bitsai/jarvis/README.md

     spotify track <query>: play specified track
     spotify tracks <query>: list top 5 track results for specified query

+* Currently, queries only return US-available results.
+To change this, update the "country" var in src/jarvis/commands/spotify.clj.

 ### Wolfram Alpha

 * If no command is specified, a Wolfram Alpha query is performed.